 The landscape eventually provides its own solution to the green problem.
 As the summer wears on, grass grows and seed heads form.
-Summer drought brings relief in the form of oranges and pale browns, and you can eliminate green almost entirely from the painting yet still create something that's true to life.
+Summer drought brings relief in the form of oranges and pale browns, and you can eliminate green entirely from the painting yet still create something that's true to life.

 Avoiding green altogether sets a tone that's evocative of late summer.

 Here, I've applied the foreground in a broken texture over a warm block-in.
-The interesting thing about the "greens" in the foreground is that they they aren't green.
+The interesting thing about the "greens" in the foreground is that they aren't green.
 There are no greens in the painting.
-The foreground is created with a range of oranges and the "greens" in the central tree are actually dark red grays.
+The foreground is created with a range of oranges and the "greens" in the central tree are dark red grays.